iwagumi_featuredimage

 ✅ Fix: Leave deliberate empty zones—especially in the front or mid-ground.

-❌ Mistake 4: Choosing the Wrong Rocks
+❌ Choosing the Wrong Rocks

 Using rounded or polished stones breaks the “natural” feel.